kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 --provider="": The name of the Kubernetes provider (gce, gke, local, vagrant, etc.)

---repo-root="../../": Root directory of kubernetes repository, for finding test files.
+--repo-root="../../": Root directory of Kubernetes repository, for finding test files.
 ```